 Impacts and Contributions/Outcomes

-Using producer adoption as the ultimate gauge of a technology’s value and sustainability, this project has stimulated at least 25 producers (that we know of) to adopt these technologies.
-This project is enhancing the profitability, biodiversity and sustainability of these producers’ farming systems, exceeding original expectations listed in the project Workplan.
+In a little more than a year, this project already has had a considerable impact.
+First, we believe producer adoption is the ultimate gauge of a technology’s value and sustainability.
+With approximately 15 producers (that we know of) adopting this technology just in the past year, the project is already enhancing the profitability, biodiversity and sustainability of these producers’ farming systems, exceeding original expectations listed in the project Workplan.

-By training natural resource professionals in the production, processing, markets and marketing of SFPs, and by collaborating with many agencies and non-profits, we have created a larger multiplier effect that considerably expanded the impacts of this particular project far beyond the immediate funding period and the two original partner organizations.
+Second, by training natural resource professionals in the production, processing, markets and marketing of SFPs, and by collaborating with many agencies and non-profits, we have created a larger multiplier effect that is considerably expanding the impacts of this particular project far beyond the immediate funding period and the two original partner organizations.
 In essence, we have created and enhanced the long-term capacity of state and federal agencies and non-profits to better support producers with their SFP-related technology and information needs.
-Highlighting the productive conservation concept by NRCS Deputy Directors is an encouraging development.
-We have also expanded this concept to tribal lands in ND, SD and NE via educational programming through another project.

-Building on the production and market analyses conducted in this project, a processing and marketing cooperative for a range of SFPs, primarily nuts and woody florals has been legally established, dramatically enhancing the ability of local SFP producers to collectively pool, process and market their production.
+Fourth, building on the production and market analyses conducted in this project, a producer-led effort is currently underway to develop a processing and marketing cooperative for a range of SFPs, primarily nuts and woody florals.
+Feasibility assessments are nearly complete, with organizational development the next step.
+This cooperative will dramatically enhance the ability of local producers of SFPs to collectively pool, process and market their production.

 115 Green Hall, 1530 Cleveland Ave.
 N